shrirambalaji/linkerland/Readme.md

 cargo install linkerland
 ```

-After the installation, you're all set! 💯

-Dive into your linker map:
+After the installation, you're all set!
+Let's dive into your linker map:

 ```bash
 linkerland path/to/app.map